Skip to main content

 Measurement and Optimization

-Continuous Improvement: Regular analysis of what creates genuine engagement versus superficial interaction.
+Regular analysis of what creates genuine engagement versus the appearance of engagement keeps the methodology honest.

 The Future of Psychological Prospecting

-Multi-Stakeholder Engagement: As buying committees grow larger, building engagement bias and reciprocity across multiple stakeholders simultaneously will become crucial.
+As buying committees grow larger, building engagement bias and reciprocity across multiple stakeholders simultaneously becomes a real operational challenge.
+The conversations can’t all be identical, but they need to reinforce each other.